aliemteam/aliemcards/cards/ottawa-knee-ankle-foot/card.md

 ## Ottawa Ankle Rules

-(Study excluded patients &lt; 18 years old)
+Exclusion criteria: Patients &lt;18 years old)

-1. Most distal 6 cm of fibula (LM): Tenderness at or along posterior edge
+1. Most distal 6 cm of fibula (lateral malleolus): Tenderness at or along posterior edge
-2. Most distal 6 cm of tibia (MM): Tenderness at or along posterior edge
+2. Most distal 6 cm of tibia (medial malleolus): Tenderness at or along posterior edge
 3. Inability to walk 4 steps both immediately and in the ED

 ## Ottawa Foot Rules